insight-creative/qualityheatingminocqua.com/content/products/indoor-air-quality/air-purifiers.md

 ---
 title: Air Purifiers
-featuredImage: infinity-air-purifier-DCAPA.png
-image_alt: Carrier Air Purifiers
+seo:
-page_title: Whole House Air Purifiers
+  page_title: Whole House Air Purifiers in Minocqua, WI
-description: Because your indoor air can be more polluted than you imagine, a whole house air purifier is a key component to keep your air cleaner
+  meta_description: Because your indoor air can be more polluted than you imagine, a whole house air purifier is a key component to keep your air cleaner
+  featured_image: /infinity-air-purifier-DCAPA_nbsvg2.png
+  featured_image_alt: Carrier Air Purifiers
 weight: 4
 Product:
   productLine: